 - Emotional, social and behavioral functioning

-One of our neuropsychologists or supervised trainees will conduct the evaluation and interpret the test results to make a diagnosis and make recommendations for treatment.
-Evaluations may also be helpful in educational planning.
+One of our neuropsychologists or supervised trainees will conduct the evaluation and interpret the test results to make a diagnosis and recommendations for treatment.
+Evaluations may also be helpful in educational, vocational, and treatment planning.